jorge2412/DataLake2/Mobile Development/Xamarin Ascend+/Session 1 - Exploring Mobile Development/Demo 1.4/Demo 1.4.md

 ## Demo Steps\

-1. Go to the Solutions folder with this content, locate the Demo1.4.zip file, extract it to a new folder under your Documents folder and locate the solution (.SLN) file.
+1. Locate the solution folder you extracted for Demo 1.4 under your Documents folder and open the SLN.

 2. Locate the project UITests in the solution, open Tests.cs (1) and show the audience the UI test fixtures already defined in the project for the Android head.